Top 5 reasons to develop a mobile app in 2025

 1.2 Technical integrations to boost m-commerce

-Connecting Stripe, MangoPay, or Adyen for payments, synchronizing the catalog via an API between the ERP and the application, and using tokenization to secure transactions are prerequisites.
-To measure the impact, track the conversion rate per channel, the average order value, and the purchase frequency.
+Connecting Stripe, MangoPay, or Adyen for payments, synchronizing the catalog via an API between the ERP and the app, and using tokenization to secure transactions are prerequisites.
+To measure the impact, track the conversion rate by channel, average order value, and purchase frequency.

-2. Artificial intelligence as an embedded competitive advantage
+2. Artificial intelligence as a built-in competitive advantage

-Artificial intelligence is no longer a novelty.
+Artificial intelligence is no longer a gimmick.
 It structures personalization, automates support, and optimizes user journeys.
-Integrating AI models into an application is becoming a key differentiator in the marketplace.
+Integrating AI models into an app is becoming a key differentiator in the marketplace.

 Concrete applications of AI in a mobile app